1854books/VCRM/README.md

 [^25]: *The Message of the Qurʼan.* Translated by Muhammad Asad, Book
     Foundation, 2004.

 [^26]: Jefferson, Thomas.
-"Declaration of Independence."
-Stone Engraving
+“Declaration of Independence.“ Stone Engraving
     ed., William J. Stone, 1820 1776. general editor, Second Continental Congress.